AnubhavJain1/bot-anubhav/README.md

 # Azure Search Bot

-Search through Points of Interest (POI) in Phillipines using this bot.
+Search through Points of Interest (POI) in Philippines using this bot.